kaalam/document.source/jazz_reference/pages/reference_api_top.md

 ---
-title: Bebop
+title: API reference
-summary: A page with links and materials on what is implemented so far on Bebop.
+summary: The top page describing the API for all the ways of accessing Jazz blocks (Bebop, Http, R and Python).
 sidebar: mydoc_sidebar
-permalink: reference_top_bebop.html
+permalink: reference_api_top.html
 ---

 ## This is a template!